 While dining in one of the excellent restaurants in Haverstraw, stop by the fascinating Brick Museum.
 Haverstraw was the brick-making capital of the Northeast.
 In fact, many New York City buildings constructed in the 19th and early 20th centuries were built of brick fabricated in Haverstraw.

-The Waterfront at The Harbors condominiums for sale are a one-of-a-kind offering.
-These new construction condos in Rockland County represent the culmination of a decades-long effort to transform a neglected part of the Hudson waterfront into a gorgeous residential community with hundreds of residents, with wonderful indoor and outdoor amenities and amazing Hudson River views.
+The Waterfront at The Harbors luxury rentals are a one-of-a-kind offering.
+These extra-large new construction apartment homes in Rockland County represent the culmination of a decades-long effort to transform a neglected part of the Hudson waterfront into a gorgeous residential community with hundreds of residents, with wonderful indoor and outdoor amenities and amazing Hudson River views.